-Your knee will be swollen.
-You will have some pain.
+Your leg will be swollen, and you will have some pain.
 Swelling is often worse at the end of the day.

-You can expect to have mild pain and swelling for 3 to 6 months.
-Reduce this by:
+You can help reduce pain and swelling by:

 - taking pain medication

-- raising your leg on a stool or cushions above the level of your hip (elevating)
+- raising your ankle on a stool or cushions above the level of your hip (elevating)

 - using ice or cold packs